 - Working quickly with a silicone spatula, mix together until well combined.

-- Using lined trays, place 1 tsp mounds 2-3cms apart.
+- Using lined trays, place 1 teaspoon mounds 2-3cms apart.

 - Makes 20.